Table of Content

 Please be aware that B2B transactions, national B2C transactions, and the movement of goods cannot be reported through the OSS.
 In this case, you will need a local VAT-ID.

-Are VAT-ID and EORI numbers the same thing?
+Are VAT-ID and EORI Numbers The Same?

 Short answer: no.